Wild dagga flowers

 • Japan (legal for personal use)

 Some nations impose general botanical import regulations that may affect international shipping.
 A few countries classify wild dagga within broader psychoactive plant categories.
-These classifications typically don’t restrict personal use but may limit commercial importing or require special permits for bulk quantities.
+These classifications typically don’t restrict personal use but may limit commercial importing or require permits for bulk quantities.

 References